HOOD: Real-Time Human Presence and Out-of-Distribution Detection Using FMCW Radar: Related Work

 \section{Related Work}

 In the literature, there are several radar-based human presence detection works \cite{human_presence, human_presence2}.
 These works mostly utilize conventional signal processing approaches. \cite{human_presence3} described a real-time presence detection pipeline using $\SI{24}{\giga\hertz}$ FMCW radar in an office environment.
 The method aims to detect tiny human body movements like typing.
 However, it does not evaluate complete static human scenarios.
 In \cite{occupancy_sens}, the authors proposed an occupancy sensing application with $\SI{60}{\giga\hertz}$ FMCW radar for heating, ventilation, and air-conditioning (HVAC) systems.
 They created a novel pipeline to detect vital, micro, and macro Doppler movements from various human activities.
 In \cite{breath_rate}, the proposed solution aims to detect the presence only by minute movements of breathing.
 They tested their pipeline only with sleeping babies and sitting adults.
-The aforementioned studies try to detect the presence of people with unique approaches, but they do not consider the existence of moving or stationary clutters, which are always present indoors or outdoors in real-world scenarios. \cite{human_presence4} described a presence detection method using a UWB radar by considering outdoor disturbers.
+The studies mentioned earlier aim to identify the presence of people using unique methods.
+However, they overlook both moving and stationary clutter, which is common in indoor and outdoor environments in the real world. \cite{human_presence4} described a presence detection method using a UWB radar by considering outdoor disturbers.
 The algorithm uses the human body's scattered UWB waveforms to detect the human target(s) in urban environments.
 However, its classical likelihood ratios-based detection pipeline requires dynamic human motion, and it is tested only with cars as outdoor disturbers.
 In the follow-up work \cite{human_presence5}, the authors developed an improved pipeline to simultaneously detect and track multiple human and non-human targets by only considering walking person activity.
 In their experiments, they only use an aluminum foil-covered basketball representing a small moving animal as a non-human object.
 For detecting standing or lying individuals in the presence of clutters, Kim et al. developed a two-stage detection algorithm \cite{human_presence6} using a UWB radar.
 It includes initial detection in the range domain and subsequent detection in the frequency domain.
 Similarly, for a human presence detection application, \cite{human_presence7} proposed a novel moving and stationary clutter suppression technique to identify the characteristic respiratory signal better.
 Our work is an activity-free human presence detector and detects human(s) in the presence or absence of various disturbers.
 Different from the literature, we approach the human presence detection task as an OOD detection problem.